Amag1n3/Amag1n3/README.md

 - **[Building a Redis-compatible KV store from scratch](your-post-url)** — RESP protocol parsing, AOF persistence, and why I didn't just use Redis *(coming soon)*
 - **[Rate limiting at scale: fixed window vs token bucket](your-post-url)** — tradeoffs, Lua atomicity, and the Redis edge cases nobody talks about *(coming soon)*
+- **[Building a production WebSocket chat server in Go](your-post-url)** — goroutine-per-client architecture, thread-safe state with sync.Mutex, and why OAuth 2.0 CSRF matters more than you think *(coming soon)*

 ---